spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 3. Replace `GENERATED_BASE64_STRING` with the base64-encoded value
     generated earlier.

-4. Create the secret by using `kubectl`, as the following example
+4. Create the secret by using `kubectl`, as follows:
-    shows:

     ```bash
     kubectl create -f ./myprobesecret.yml